At one time or another, most homeowners reach a point where they find themselves asking, “Is it time to move?”

 Since moving to a new home can involve a major lifestyle change and some expense, it’s a decision that merits some thought and consideration.
 Here are EIGHT signs that it may be time for your family to move on – and up – to a new home:

-- You desire a better school system: Parents who were perfectly content in their current home when their kids were toddlers may decide it’s time to move when their children reach school age.
-A Back to School survey by Realtor.com, in fact, found that three out of five homebuyers said that purchasing a home within a specific school district was important to them.
+2. You desire a better school system: Parents who were perfectly content in their current home when their kids were toddlers may decide it’s time to move when their children reach school age.
+Over the years, survey results have shown that purchasing a home within a specific school district is important to home-buyers.

 Interested in a new home?
 Visit the Nocatee Welcome Center or call 1-800-NOCATEE to learn more about the new homes available in one of Florida’s most popular master-planned communities.